 If not, you’re probably wondering what winter fun has to do with resolving debt.
 These are two common terms that people use to describe techniques for tackling debt.
 Whether you choose the snowball or avalanche method should really depend on your personality, your goals, and what motivates you.
 What works for one person doesn’t work across the board for everyone else.

-On the other hand, the snowball method plays off of emotion.
+On the other hand, the debt snowball method plays off of emotion.
 The idea is that getting quick wins, like paying off your smallest debt first, will motivate you to keep moving forward toward your end goal.
-You start off small, and one by one, you pay off each debt until it is finally gone.
-The term snowball comes from the idea that you gain momentum, building from the smallest to the largest debt.
+With the snowball method of debt reduction, you start off small and pay off your debts one by one until it is finally gone.
+Like the term suggests, the snowball method of debt reduction comes from the idea that you gain momentum, building from the smallest to the largest debt.

-When using the snowball approach, make sure you are making at least minimum payments on all of your other accounts.
+When using the snowball method of debt reduction, make sure you are making at least minimum payments on all of your other accounts.
 This is a good method to use if you need to see results quickly and want a debt reduction plan that is simple to follow.

-Mathematically speaking, the avalanche approach is often cheaper and faster overall.
+Mathematically speaking, the avalanche method of debt reduction is often cheaper and faster overall.
 You get rid of the more damaging debts first because higher interest means you’ll have to pay back more over time.
-However, the snowball method can help you build confidence, assuming that early success will motivate you to pay off the rest of your debts.
+However, the snowball method of debt reduction can help you build confidence, assuming that early success will motivate you to pay off the rest of your debts.

-Regardless of which strategy you choose, make sure to develop a sound financial plan and stay disciplined.
+Regardless of whether you choose the avalanche or snowball method of debt reduction, make sure to develop a sound financial plan and stay disciplined.
 The longer you stick with it, the more likely you are to succeed.
 Remember that getting out of debt is possible!